codio/knowledge/source/instructors/teaching/plagiarism.rst

 Run
 ***

-You can see the **Plagiarism** button near in the upper part of the screen.
+You can see the **Plagiarism** button in the lower right corner of the screen.
 When you press this you are taken to the following screen.

   .. image:: /img/guides/plag-summary.png
      :alt: Plagiarism summary